-Also with this method, if the walk crosses segments, the cost for face-transitions is dictated by the geometry of the data set.
-Since this is only negligible during the randomized incremental construction, the walk strategy is not suited for an optimal segment-query algorithm.

-To the best of our knowledge there is only one geometric exact and practical implementation of the TSD that is publicly available.
-The $2$D Arrangements package in CGAL~\cite{BerberichFHMW10} comes with an exact implementation that allows to attach a TSD point location structure to a static arrangement.
-Though this TSD implementation~\cite{HemmerKH12} provides logarithmic point location search time in the worst case, the entire structure needs to be fully rebuilt on every arrangement modification.
-Moreover, solely the non-crossing edges of the planar subdivision are inserted in the structure, which avoids all input degeneracy that overlapping curves have, beside common endpoints.
-In the package, the arrangement is built with the sweep-line technique that aggregates overlapping line segments to a single segment that is fragmented at the endpoints of the input segments.
-(Note that labeling these fragments with a list that holds their supporting input segment can lead to a {\em quadratic space cost}.)

-There is also recent practical work that focuses on parallel execution of vertical boundary queries for non-crossing segments on the SDS and similar layered tree structures, while accepting the $\O(n \log n)$ space in main memory (see Table~$1$ in \cite{parallelAugmentedMap}).
+Thus, vertical ray-shooting queries, i.e. reporting the segment immediately above or below a query point, are supported.
+Seidel~\cite[Thm.~2-3]{Seidel91} also showed that the expected TSD construction time can be made $\O(n \log^*\!n + \gamma\log n)$, where $\log^*$ dentotes the \emph{iterated logarithm}\footnote{I.e. the number of times the $\log$-function must be applied to obtain a result $\leq 1$.}, if the input is a plane graph with $\gamma$ connected components (e.g. $\gamma=1$ for simple polygons).